-We spent a month travelling across Patagonia as a gay couple, in particular in the Chubut region, Santa Cruz in Argentina and Torres del Paine in Chile.
-To help inspire your trip, we've put together our 10 favourite experiences and things to do in Patagonia.
+We spent a month traveling across Patagonia focusing on the Chubut region and Santa Cruz in Argentina, then in Torres del Paine in Chile.
+To inspire your Bucket List, we've put together some of the best Patagonia highlights and experiences from our trip here.

 We hiked across Perito Moreno as part of a tour, which was probably one of the most unique things we've ever done in our lives!
 As you can imagine, walking with crampons is not an easy task: